 Instructions

 - Return empty pan to stove and over medium heat, add butter.
 Once melted, add garlic and saute for 1-2 minutes, or until garlic begins to brown.
 Remove from heat.
-Add milk to pan and allow to warm for a moment before adding potatoes.
+Add milk to pan and allow it to warm up for a moment.

-- Add potatoes to pan.
-Using a potato masher or an electric mixer, slowly blend potatoes and butter mixture together until incorporated and no lumps remain.
+- Add potatoes back to pan.
+Using a potato masher or an electric mixer, slowly blend potatoes and butter mixture together until incorporated and no lumps remain (be sure not to overmix, this causes potatoes to become gummy).
 Add more milk as needed to reach desired consistency.

-- Stir in chopped bacon and add salt and pepper to taste.
+- Stir in chopped bacon and pepper.
+Taste potatoes and optionally add salt to taste.

 Equipment Recommendations